sfc-gh-dwilczak/tutorials/docs/apps/native/traditional/index.md

 # Native Application - Traditional Streamlit
-Goal of this tutorial is to move our Streamlit in Snowflake "SiS" application into Snowflake container services.
-This is a typical workflow to remove the Snowflake headers around the application.
+Goal of this tutorial is to build a traditional native application that has sql functions, data that is shared, and a streamlit application that uses that shared data.

 ## Video
 Video still in development.